luciusmagn/lambdas-and-logos/book.typ

 That is an example of how your horizon can be broadened by learning new concepts in one place (perhaps in the company of Haskellers), which you can recognize and deal with in other places then on.

-Without a further ado, let's get into it.
+Without further ado, let's get into it.

 = The Art of Programming
 Programming is a discipline that's almost a century old.
 Arguably much older if we count the